bpiwowar/betago/README.md

 where

 - `--batchsize BATCHSIZE` gives the training batchsize
-- `--checkpoint CHECKPOINT` gives the number of iterations before
+- `--checkpoint CHECKPOINT` gives the number of iterations before saving the model
 - `--iterations ITERATIONS` is the number of iterations
 - `--reset` resets the model instead of continuing to train with it
-- `PARAMETER` is the file or directory that will contain all the information necessary to run the model (demo, etc.)
+- `PARAMETER` is the file (or directory, depending on the model) that will contain all the information necessary to run the model (demo, etc.)
 - `MODEL OPTIONS` are options specific to the model (must be serialized with the information )